jitsucom/supabase-nextjs-middleware/README.md

 Having user on getServerSideProps we pre-build some data on server (e.g. query user settings from DB).
 And we will save an extra request to subapase server client-side

-## Another bug

-After logging out (by pressing logout button on `/`) `/app/hidden` and `/app/hidden-ssr-user` continue to work.
-Seems like JWT validation works by some reason despite the fact supabase `/logout` has been called.

-It will make sense to address that bug after first bug is fixed